krishnagirotra2005-max/NFL-Fourth-Down-Conversion-Prediction/README.md

 * Joblib
 * Jupyter Notebook

+## Files

+* `NFL Fourth-Down Conversion Prediction.ipynb` - Main notebook containing the data loading, preprocessing, model training, evaluation, and discussion.
+* `README.md` - Project overview and documentation.

 ## Conclusion

 The HistGradientBoosting model performed reasonably well in predicting fourth-down conversion outcomes using field position, yards-to-go, play type, and team matchup data.

 While the model should not be fully relied on for fourth-down decision-making, it can be used as a supporting tool for analyzing fourth-down situations.
-With additional game-context and player-level data, the model’s predictive performance could be improved further.
+With additional game-context and player-level data, the model's predictive performance could be improved further.